-Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and thus faster tissue regeneration.
+Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase in tissue synthesis and thus faster tissue regeneration.

-Cost effectiveness: Since PRP harvesting is done with only 55 cc of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in hospital or at the blood bank.
+Cost effectiveness: Since PRP harvesting is done with only 55 ccs of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in the hospital or at the blood bank.